symbol/symbol-docs/source/guides/blockchain/debugging-transactions.rst

 The new Catapult REST API works differently, being *asynchronous*.
 When a user announces a transaction through the API, it always returns an OK.

-To know the status of the transaction, which can be OK or :doc:`Failure<../../api/error>`, you have to:
+To know the status of the transaction, which can be OK or :ref:`Failure<status-error>`, you have to:

 a) Check the status via API endpoint.
 b) Listen to the different :doc:`WebSocket<../../concepts/listener>` channels.